c3lang/c3docs-old/docs/cinterop.md

     }

-While C3 functions are available from C using their external name, it's often useful to define an external name using `@extname` to match C usage.
+While C3 functions are available from C using their external name, it's often useful to define an external name using `@extern` to match C usage.

     module foo;